 “Each of you should use whatever gift you have recieved to serve others, as faithful stewards of God’s grace in its various forms.”
 1 Peter 4:10 NIV

 Crystal Caudill is a tea-drinking, book-hoarding, history nerd.
 Her parents had no idea what a monster they were creating when they took her to her first history museum.
-From that moment on she has been researching and crafting stories that delve into the complicated nature of 18th and 19th century U.S. History.
+From that moment on she has been researching and crafting stories filled with danger, love, and history.